The National Council Licensure Examination for Practical Nurses (NCLEX-PN exam) is administered by individual State Boards of Nursing.

 - You have answered the maximum number of questions (205).

-There are four major categories and eight subcategories.
-Many nursing programs are based on the medical model where students take separate medical, surgical, pediatric, psychiatric, and obstetric classes.
+There are four major categories and eight sub-categories.
+Many nursing programs are based on the medical model, where students take separate medical, surgical, pediatric, psychiatric, and obstetric classes.
 However, on the NCLEX-PN exam, all of the content is integrated.

 In terms of content and structure, the NCLEX-PN covers several content areas, each with specific weights.
 Below are the content areas, potential topics, and specific weight ranges per section (which are dependent on the number of questions you end up completing).